SE PhD Handbook

 Service Stipends (DRFs, GTFs) are paid weekly.

-Non-Service Stipends (DFs and Materials Distinguished Fellows) are paid monthly.
+Non-Service Stipends (DFs and Materials Distinguished Fellows) are paid monthly on the 4th Friday of the month.

 Tax Information for Non-Service Stipend Recipients

 You will not receive a W-2 for your non-service stipend, which includes the Dean’s Fellowship, Clare Boothe Luce Fellowship, or Non-Service Division Fellowships.
 This will apply to your Fall and Spring earnings, so keep this in mind for your taxes for both years.
-Click here for further information.
+Click here for further information and click again on “4) Financial Activities and Services Training (FAST) sheets”.
+Click here for Click here for Payroll Resources information”.

 International Students understand that their visa and work-permission status must be up to date before they can begin work.
 They further understand US visa regulations prohibit any additional work, either on or off campus, during the duration of the DRF appointment.